 Receipt of a grade of C in two or more graduate courses.
-Note: Although students may repeat a course in order to replace a C with a higher grade,
+(Note: Also applies to undergraduate courses for MAT Post-baccalaureate students).
+Although students may repeat a course in order to replace a C with a higher grade, receiving a second C prior to repeating the first C with a grade of B or higher will cause the student to be dismissed.

-- receiving a second C prior to repeating the first C with a grade of B or higher will cause the student to be dismissed. - Receipt of a grade of F in any one graduate course. - Failure to remove themselves from probation as described above. - Recommendation of the academic department, based on proven academic dishonesty, or ethical or professional misconduct. - 5.
-Students not completing the graduate degree program within a seven-year period will be dismissed. - 6.
-Students may appeal a grade resulting in academic dismissal to the Associate Dean for Graduate Studies who will convene a Campus Hearing Board to rule on the grade appeal.
+- Receipt of a grade of F in any one graduate course.
+A grade of D or F in any one undergraduate course for MAT Post-baccalaureate students. - Failure to remove themselves from probation as described above. - Recommendation of the academic department, based on proven academic dishonesty, or ethical or professional misconduct. - Students not completing the graduate degree program within a seven-year period will be dismissed.
+The seven-year period begins with the student's first graduate course. - 6.
+Students may appeal a grade resulting in academic dismissal to the Dean for Graduate Studies who will convene a Campus Hearing Board to rule on the grade appeal.
 Only if the grade appeal is successful will the dismissal be reversed.
 The decision of the Campus Hearing Board is final.
-Students will receive a written summary of the outcome by the Associate Dean for Graduate Studies.
-Student appeals must be directed to the Associate Dean for Graduate Studies within one session of the original dismissal.
+Students will receive a written summary of the outcome by the Dean for Graduate Studies.
+Student appeals must be directed to the Dean for Graduate Studies within one session of the original dismissal.
+A graduate student who has been dismissed from the program for any reason, and is appealing the dismissal, may not take another graduate course until the appeal has been resolved.